 The single rider lines offer solo travelers, or guests wishing to enjoy an attraction on their own, the opportunity to move quickly through the line at select Disney World rides, and it allows Disney to fill every seat in a ride vehicle and maximize the number of people the ride can serve per day.

-The single rider line offers you the chance to speed through the line—you may even make a few new friends (as you will ride with folks you don't know)— and are often located next to the FastPass+ line.
-Rides at Disney World Resort that feature these lines include Expedition Everest, Test Track, the Rock 'N' Roll Coaster, and the Tower of Terror rides.
+The single rider line offers you the chance to speed through the line — you may even make a few new friends (as you will ride with folks you don't know) — and are often located next to the FastPass+ line.
+Rides at Disney World Resort that feature these lines include Expedition Everest, Test Track, the Rock 'N' Roll Coaster.

 Why Disney Offers a Single Rider Line